OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 New-PSSession -ComputerName (Get-Content Servers.txt | Select-Object -Skip 1)
 ```

-### Example 7: Rename files and select several to review
+### Example 9: Rename files and select several to review

 This example adds a "-ro" suffix to the base names of text files that have the read-only attribute
 and then displays the first five files so the user can see a sample of the effect.

 `Get-ChildItem` uses the **ReadOnly** dynamic parameter to get read-only files.
 The resulting files
 are piped to the `Rename-Item` cmdlet, which renames the file.
-It uses the **Passthru** parameter of
+It uses the **PassThru** parameter of
 `Rename-Item` to send the renamed files to the `Select-Object` cmdlet, which selects the first 5 for
 display.